eslint/eslint/docs/src/extend/languages.md

 In order to create a language, you need:

-1. **A parser.** The parser is the piece that converts plain text into an data structure.
+1. **A parser.** The parser is the piece that converts plain text into a data structure.
 There is no specific format that ESLint requires the data structure to be in, so you can use any already-existing parser, or write your own.
 1. **A `SourceCode` object.** The way ESLint works with an AST is through a `SourceCode` object.
 There are some required methods on each `SourceCode`, and you can also add more methods or properties that you'd like to expose to rules.
 1. **A `Language` object.** The `Language` object contains information about the language itself along with methods for parsing and creating the `SourceCode` object.